-VixDiskLib_ConnectEx() connects the library to managed disk on an ESXi host or through vCenter Server.
-For hosted disk, it works like VixDiskLib_Connect(), but takes three additional parameters:
+VixDiskLib_ConnectEx() connects the library to managed disk on a remote ESXi host or through VMware vCenter Server.
+For hosted disk on the local system, it works the same as VixDiskLib_Connect().
+VixDiskLib_ConnectEx() takes three additional parameters:

 - Boolean indicating TRUE for read-only access, often faster, or FALSE for read/write access.
 If connecting read-only, later calls to VixDiskLib_Open() are always read-only regardless of the openFlags setting. - Managed object reference (MoRef) of the snapshot to access using this connection.
 This is required for most transport methods (SAN, HotAdd, NBDSSL) and to access a powered-on virtual machine.
 You must also specify the associated vmxSpec property in connectParams.
 When connecting to an ESXi host, provide the ESXi MoRef.
 When connecting by vCenter Server, pass the vSphere MoRef, which differs. - Preferred transport method, or NULL to accept the defaults.
 If you specify any advanced transport mode as the only method, and that method is not available, the VixDiskLib_ConnectEx() call does not fail, but the subsequent VixDiskLib_Open() call will fall back to NBDSSL mode.